-REEVES COUNTY EMERGENCY SERVICES DISTRICT NO. 1

-RECONCILIATION OF THE GOVERNMENTAL FUND STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED DECEMBER 31, 2022
+REEVES COUNTY EMERGENCY SERVICES DISTRICT NO. 1 RECONCILIATION OF THE GOVERNMENTAL FUND STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED DECEMBER 31, 2024

-Net Change in Fund Balance - Governmental Fund \$ 646,438 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report tax revenues when collected.
+Net Change in Fund Balance - Governmental Fund \$ 12,197,521 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report tax revenues when collected.
 However, in the government-wide financial statements, revenues are recorded in the accounting period for which the taxes are levied.
-4,813,524 The changes in the net pension liability as well as deferred inflows and outflows of resources - pension are recorded as pension expense in the government-wide financial statements.
-Compensated Absences are reported as a liability in the Statement of Net Position.
-Therefore, an expense is record in the Statement of Activities.
-177,833 Governmental funds do not account for depreciation.
-However, in the government-wide financial statements, capital assets are depreciated and depreciation expense is recorded in the Statement of Activities.
-(351,098) Governmental funds report capital asset costs as expenditures in the period purchased.
+(1,119,695) The changes in the net pension liability as well as deferred inflows and outflows of resources pension and compensated absences are recorded as an expense in the government-wide financial statements.
+110,480 Governmental funds do not account for depreciation and amortization.
+However, in the government-wide financial statements, capital assets are depreciated and right-of-use assets are amortizated.
+The expense is recorded in the Statement of Activities.
+(906,749) Governmental funds report capital asset costs as expenditures in the period purchased.
 However, in the government-wide financial statements, capital assets are increased by new purchases that meet the District's threshold for capitalization, and are owned and maintained by the District.
 All other capital asset purchases are expensed in the Statement of Activities.
-11,915,331 Governmental funds report principal payments on long-term liabilities as expenditures in the year paid.
+7,677,023 Governmental funds report principal payments and subscription payments on long-term liabilities as expenditures in the year paid.
 However, in the government-wide financial statements, liabilities are reduced when principal payments are made and the Statement of Activities is not affected.
-703,110 Change in Net Position - Governmental Activities \$ 17,905,138 Change in Net 1 ostilon - Governmental Activities Φ 17,703,136
+1,818,748 Governmental funds report interest payments on long-term debt as expenditures in the year paid.
+However, in the government-wide financial statements, interest is accrued on long-term debt through the fiscal year-end.
+(169,144) Change in Net Position - Governmental Activities \$ 19,608,184